harshbarot16/dataeng-bettingsplits-sr-process-new/README.md

-# William Hill Futures Processor
+# Betting Splits Insights Processor

 Retrieve futures from s3.
 Ingestion is kicked off using Cloudwatch s3 event and persisted into documentdb.